-A private company is one which by its articles: (i) Restricts the right to transfer its shares; (ii) A private company must have at least 2 persons, except in case of one person company (iii) Limits the number of its members to 200 (excluding its employees);
+A private company is one which by its articles: (i) Restricts the right to transfer its shares; (ii) A private company must have at least 2 persons, except in the case of one person company (iii) Limits the number of its members to 200 (excluding its employees);

-C. One Person Company:
+C. One-Person Company:

 Sec.
-2 (62) of the companies Act, 2013, defines OPC as a “company which has only one person as a member”.
+2 (62) of the Companies Act, 2013, defines OPC as a “company which has only one person as a member”.
 Rule 3 of the Companies (Incorporation) Rules, 2014 provides that: (i) Only a natural person is an Indian citizen and resident in India can form a one-person company, (ii) It cannot carry out non-banking financial investment activities. (iii) Its paid-up share capital is not more than Rs.
 50 Lakhs (iv) Its average annual turnover of three years does not exceed Rs.
 2 Crores.

-A company, being an artificial person, cannot generate its own capital which has necessarily to be collected from several persons.
+In Accounting for share capital a company, being an artificial person, cannot generate its own capital which has necessarily to be collected from several persons.
 These persons are known as shareholders and the amount contributed by them is called share capital.
 Since the number of shareholders is very very large, a separate capital account cannot be opened for each one of them.
 Hence, innumerable streams of capital contribution merge their identities in a common capital account called ‘Share Capital Account’.

-- Authorised Capital:
+- Authorized Capital:

 - Issued Capital:

-- Subscribed Capital::
+- Subscribed Capital:

 It is that a part of the issued capital has been actually subscribed by the general public.
 When the shares offered for public subscription are subscribed fully by the general public the issued capital and subscribed capital would be equivalent.
 It may be noted that ultimately, the subscribed capital and issued capital are the same because the number of shares, subscribed is less than what is offered, the company allot only the number of shares for which subscription has been received.
 In case it is higher than what is offered, the allotment will be equal to the offer.
 In other words, the very fact of oversubscription isn’t reflected within the books.